 This code contains just a single callback registration call which deals with

 "testresult" messages from the DUT: device-specific information is sent to your data logging server (its address is placed in the constant RESULTS_URL) and to the BlinkUp fixture’s agent (see below).

 This code immediately runs the test and Bless process.

 The new code contains a single callback registration call which deals with

 "blinkup.sent" messages from the fixture itself.
 It also uses Electric Imp’s Rocky library to establish an Internet API through which it can receive data from DUT agents.

-Like the DUT, the fixture first waits until its imp has gone idle, ensuring that the contents of the property imp.configparams have been set when they are read by the code.
-Again, this allows the code to confirm that it is running in a factory (or factory test) environment and, if it is, to configure the fixture (for this example we are using an impFactory™ appliance)) and then to perform a factory BlinkUp operation when triggered by as assembly line operator or some automated mechanism.
+This code configures the fixture (for this example we are using an impFactory™ appliance) and then to perform a factory BlinkUp operation when triggered by as assembly line operator or some automated mechanism.
 This also causes the

 "blinkup.sent" message to be transmitted to the fixture’s agent (see above).